- What is Wilderness?

 Does IMBA Support Wilderness?

-Yes, IMBA has supported and currently supports bills in Congress that contain Wilderness provisions.
-IMBA has worked with local mountain bikers, legislators, outdoor recreation allies and stakeholders to protect hundreds of thousands of acres and preserve our most important, scenic and prized trails for bicycling.
-IMBA firmly believes that new wilderness proposals should be reviewed on a case-by-case basis to protect mountain bike trail access as much as possible.
+Yes, since 1988, IMBA has been working with local mountain bikers, federal and state legislators, outdoor recreation allies and stakeholders to protect hundreds of thousands of acres and preserve scenic and prized trails for bicycling.

 What is IMBA's Wilderness Strategy?

-IMBA's public policy strategies advocate that mountain biking, a low-impact, human-powered form of recreation, is an appropriate trail use on public lands and is consistent with the values of Wilderness land protection, which includes recreation in natural landscapes.
+IMBA's public policy strategies advocate that mountain biking, a low-impact, human-powered and quiet form of recreation, is an appropriate trail use on public lands and is consistent with the values of Wilderness land protection, which includes recreation in natural landscapes.

-When proposed Wilderness areas include significant mountain biking opportunities, IMBA advocates for and pursues a variety of legislative tools, including boundary adjustments, trail corridors and alternative land designations that protect natural areas while preserving bicycle access.
-IMBA can support new Wilderness designations where they don't adversely impact singletrack trail access for mountain biking.
+When proposed Wilderness areas include mountain biking assets and opportunities, IMBA advocates for and vigorously negotiates using a variety of legislative tools, including boundary adjustments, trail corridors and alternative land designations that protect natural areas while preserving bicycle access.
+IMBA can support new Wilderness designations only where they don't adversely impact singletrack trail access for mountain biking.

-IMBA mobilizes and leads its grassroots network of chapters and members to participate in local planning negotiations over Wilderness proposals.
-It is essential that IMBA chapters and members, cycling clubs and individuals advocate strongly for mountain biking in the early stages of Wilderness proposals.
-Through education, outreach, community building, partnerships and media relations, mountain bikers can influence and support appropriate land protection bills, including Wilderness.
+IMBA mobilizes and leads its grassroots network of chapters and members to productively participate in local forest and travel management planning negotiations, sometimes concerning wilderness proposals.
+It is absolutely essential that IMBA chapters and members, cycling clubs and individuals advocate strongly for mountain biking in the earliest stages of wilderness proposals and forest planning processes.
+Through education, outreach, community and coalition building, collaborative partnerships and proactive media relations, mountain bikers can successfully influence and support appropriate land protection bills, including Wilderness, and preserve quality trail access.

 Do Mountain Bicyclists Support Land Protection?

-IMBA members highly value land conservation and environmental benefits such as clean water and clean air.
-The vast majority of mountain bicyclists enjoy riding in natural areas on narrow singletrack trails, away from roads, development and resource extraction activities.
-Our sport brings us closer to nature and fosters a desire for environmental protection.
-Backcountry travel by bicycle is physically demanding, yet highly rewarding, and mountain bikers seek to preserve and protect these experiences.
+IMBA members highly value land conservation, environmental stewardship and associated environmental benefits such as clean water, clean air, and soil conservation.
+Mountain bikers enjoy riding in natural areas on narrow singletrack trails, away from roads, development and resource extraction activities.
+Our sport takes us closer to nature in both backcountry and frontcountry settings and fosters an innate desire for environmental protection.
+Singletrack trail travel by bicycle is physically demanding, yet highly rewarding, and mountain bikers seek to preserve and protect these experiences.

 Is IMBA Trying to Get Bicycles in Existing Wilderness?

 Does IMBA Collaborate With Other Stakeholders?